 The case presented is one of the most challenging ethical dilemmas speech-language pathologists facewhen the expressed preference of a parent for their child is in direct opposition to what is (at least initially) seen to be the most "beneficent" plan of care.
 That the decision involves medical acuity and potential harm to the student's health compounds a sense of urgency to reach a "safe" solution.

-It is likely not in Hillary's best interest to abandon her clinical care because there is disagreement among her team members.
-Rather the speech-language pathologist may do much good to maintain involvement to add his expertise in the management of oral-pharyngeal dysphagia to ongoing decisions.
+It is likely not in Hillary's best interest to abandon clinical care because there is disagreement among team members.
+Rather the speech-language pathologist may do much good to maintain involvement to add expertise in the management of oral-pharyngeal dysphagia to ongoing decisions.
 Reaching consensus through enhanced communication and use of strategies such as the 'time-limited trial' can produce an optimal outcome for all.

 ASHA.
 (1994).
 Code of ethics: issues in ethics.
 Asha, (Suppl.
 13, March), 1-27.

 Beauchamp, T. L., & Childress, J. F., (1994).
 Principles of biomedical ethics (4th ed.).
 New York: Oxford University Press.

 Brady Wagner, L. C. (2001).
 Withholding and withdrawing tube feeding for persons with dysphagia: exploring complications of advance directives and the obligations of the rehabilitation team.
 Topics in Stroke Rehabilitation, 8 (1), 56-59.

 Dowdy, M. D., Robertson, C., & Bander, J. A. (1998).
 A study of proactive ethics consultation for critically and terminally ill patients with extended lengths of stay.
 Critical Care Medicine, 26 (2), 252-9.

 Jonsen, A. R., Siegler, M., & Winslade, W. J., (1992) Clinical ethics.
 New York: McGraw-Hill.